makerdao/community/governance/votes/JanSky Executive Exercise June 12, 2023.md

 ### Andromeda Output Conduit

-As per this forum [post](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974/11) a new Output Conduit which will allow Andromeda (RWA0151-A) to choose which PSM they swap through will be activated, if this executive proposal passes.
+As per this forum [post](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974/11) a new Output Conduit will be activated to allow Andromeda (RWA0151-A) to choose between Maker [PSMs](https://manual.makerdao.com/module-index/module-psm#trade-offs), if this executive proposal passes.

 Code for the MultiSwapOutputConduit can be found [here]([https://github.com/makerdao/rwa-toolkit/blob/8d30ed2cb657641253d45b57c894613e26b4ae1b/audits/ChainSecurity_MakerDAO_RWA_Toolkit_audit.pdf).